What is mortgage interest deduction? Benefits, limits, and how it works

 How to claim the mortgage interest deduction

 In addition to mortgage interest, this form will also show any private mortgage insurance premiums you paid; these premiums are not deductible.
-If you took out a new mortgage last year, Form 1098 will also show any points you paid to lower your interest rate.
-Any points reported on this form should be deductible, but check with a tax professional or read IRS Publication 936 to make sure.
+If you took out a new home last year, Form 1098 will also show any mortgage points you paid to lower your interest rate.
+Any points reported on this tax form should be deductible, but check with a tax professional or read IRS Publication 936 to make sure.

 What are the limits of the mortgage interest deduction?